Helping or Hurting Animals?

 • Despite having tens of millions of dollars, the MCSPCA resists changes to improve the safety and welfare of animals and employees.
 There is no safety training or protocols for employees.

-• The MCSPCA Executive Director has been with the organization for more than 50 years.
-His annual salary is over $250,000, yet he does nothing to manage the operational issues of the organization.
-His wife is also employed by the organization handling payroll.
+• The MCSPCA Executive Director “retired” after an expose in the Philadelphia Inquirer on the shelter.
+He had been with the organization for more than 50 years and made $250K annually, yet he did nothing to manage the operational issues of the organization.
+His wife is still employed by the organization handling payroll.
 And his management team, Kennel Manager and Operations Manager are brother and sister.

 • The dog kennels are more than 40 years old and do not work properly, repeatedly causing injury to animals, staff and volunteers.
 Due to understaffing and kennel drains that do not function properly, dogs are left standing in their own urine and feces for hours.